vanjaoljaca/vanja.oljaca.me/_posts/2024-01-18-autosummarize-autocommit.md

 I find it a little verbose, but I haven't been able to mute it yet.
 I will tweak that over time and see how it goes.
 In the meanwhile you might be interested in the summarizer implementation: [link](https://github.com/vanjaoljaca/vanjacloud.local/blob/1585b4225fe6d8687fe55de6265c4fae50d0ba1f/util/gitsummarize.ts#L15)

 Next up I think I'll get it auto-updating the readme.md & protecting me from committing keys.
+Originally my idea was to have incremental commit every minute, and have an LLM backed agent which 'squashes' commits into neat packages.
+I think that will be more work than I'm ready to commit at the moment though.